asiandevs/OracleDBAwithAnsible/README.md

 # OracleDBAwithAnsible SI (Single Instances)

+Note: Please modify all necessary configuration files based on your own environment.

 This article describes the installation of Oracle Database 19c 64-bit on Oracle Linux 7 (OL7) 64-bit.

 Oracle Installation Prerequisites: Database Installation Guide for Linux